-It Was Never About the Veterans, Flag, or Respecting America...
-It Is About Continuing to Control Black People
+Hating Kaepernick Was Never About Respecting America.
+It's About Controlling Black People

 Until all war veterans—regardless of their skin color or ethnicity—can sleep in a comfortable bed and not on cold park benches, eat at least three hot meals a day, and have access to free mental health and substance abuse counseling, the American flag and National Anthem can never truly symbolize patriotism or reverence towards the brave men and women that fought for our country.

 In America, there are nearly 50,000 homeless war veterans.
 These are tens of thousands of American heroes leading an uncomfortable life after serving our country.
-These are approximately 50,000 American citizens that selflessly left their families to protect American citizens that would walk past them as they beg for their next meal.
-These are war heroes that are not privileged enough to sit on a couch seething in anger about someone not standing during the national anthem.
-And most importantly, these are the people that fought to protect our first amendment right.
+These are approximately 50,000 American citizens that selflessly left their families to protect American citizens who would walk past them as they beg for their next meal.
+These are war heroes who are not privileged enough to sit on a couch seething in anger about someone not standing during the national anthem.
+And most importantly, these are the people who fought to protect our first amendment right.

-Colin Kaepernick, a 29-year-old American football quarterback, is using his first amendment right in the most peaceful way.
-He simply takes one knee to the ground as the rest of the stadium salutes the American flag and sings the national anthem.
+Colin Kaepernick, a 29-year-old quarterback, is used his first amendment right in the most peaceful way.
+He simply took a knee as the rest of the stadium saluted the American flag and sang the national anthem.

 What sparked the football player’s demonstration is the unfair representation of the flag and police brutality throughout America.
 “Cops are getting paid leave for killing people,” he said.

-The police killed 883 American citizens this year, and only six cops have been charged with murder.
+The police have killed 883 American citizens this year, and only six cops have been charged with murder.
 This means that cops are less than one percent likely to be charged for their crimes; this means that there is a scant likelihood that the families of these victims will receive any justice for their deceased loved ones.

 Also, Kaepernick discussed how war veterans are treated when they return to America after combat.
 “I’ve seen circumstances where men and women that have been in the military have come back and been treated unjustly for the country they fought for and have been murdered by the country they fought for—on our land.
 It’s not right.”